 The technologist begins by positioning you on the CT examination table, usually lying flat on your back.
 Pillows may be used to help you maintain the correct position and help you remain still during the exam.
 The table will move slowly through the CT machine as the actual scanning is performed.
 You will be asked to hold your breath during the scanning.

-When the examination is completed, you will be asked to wait until the technologist verifies that the images are accurate.
+When the examination is complete, you will be asked to wait until the technologist verifies the images are accurate.
 The actual CT scanning takes less than 10 minutes, but the entire appointment process is usually completed within one hour.

 Depending on the results, you will be advised about the need for continued screening or additional testing and treatment.
 We will send the results to your physician who placed the lung screening order.

-While we are committed to offer this lifesaving technology, we continue to encourage everyone who smokes to quit.
+While we are committed to offering this lifesaving technology, we continue to encourage everyone who smokes to quit.
 Quitting smoking is the best defense against lung cancer.
 We recommend the following resources to help you:

 For more information: